North Medford High School: Academics

-Four-year Cohort Total is determined by the number of students initially in that class.
-Four-year Cohort Adjusted is representative of those students that did not transfer out of state, country, to private or homeschooling, or otherwise are deceased.
+Four-year cohort total is determined by the number of students initially in that class.
+Four-year cohort adjusted is representative of those students that did not transfer out of state, country, to private or homeschooling, or otherwise are deceased.

+North Medford High School offers 17 Advanced Placement (AP) classes and opportunities for college credit through Rogue Community College and Southern Oregon University.

 Awards

 North Medford consistently places highly among schools in contention for the OSAA's Oregonian Cup, a trophy awarded each year to the school that best exemplifies excellence in academics, activities, and athletics.
-The school ranked in the top 10 annually from the 2002-2003 school year to the 2008-2009 school year, winning the trophy in 2003-2004.
+The school ranked in the top 10 annually from the 2002–2003 school year to the 2008–2009 school year, winning the trophy in 2003–2004.

 The school was also recognized in 2000 by the Grammy Foundation for excellence in music education, being named a Grammy Signature School.

 Sports

 The North Medford Black Tornado participate in Oregon's 6A Southwest Conference.
 The school's colors are red and black.
 Prior to Oregon's shift from four classification level to six levels, North Medford was part of the Southern Oregon Conference (SOC) at level 4A.